Skip to content Skip to main navigation Skip to footer

 An extensive and comprehensive search capability is incorporated in KRIS for the users to retrieve information easily and fast.
 You will be able to browse, search and retrieve the documents stored in the KRIS repository using one of the following methods:

-Universal Search – is also known as Quick Search which will search for file references and records that match the search terms.
+Universal Search – is also known as Quick Search which will search for folders and records that match the search terms across standard metadata and content.

 Searching via Universal Search